chenxingqiang/secret-learn/doc/faq.rst

 Adding GPU support by default would introduce heavy hardware-specific software dependencies and existing algorithms would need to be reimplemented.
-This would make it both harder for the average user to install jax-sklearn and harder for the developers to maintain the code.
+This would make it both harder for the average user to install secret-learn and harder for the developers to maintain the code.

-However, since 2023, a limited but growing :ref:`list of jax-sklearn estimators <array_api_supported>` can already run on GPUs if the input data is provided as a PyTorch or CuPy array and if jax-sklearn has been configured to accept such inputs as explained in :ref:`array_api`.
-This Array API support allows jax-sklearn to run on GPUs without introducing heavy and hardware-specific software dependencies to the main package.
+However, since 2023, a limited but growing :ref:`list of secret-learn estimators <array_api_supported>` can already run on GPUs if the input data is provided as a PyTorch or CuPy array and if secret-learn has been configured to accept such inputs as explained in :ref:`array_api`.
+This Array API support allows secret-learn to run on GPUs without introducing heavy and hardware-specific software dependencies to the main package.

 Most estimators that rely on NumPy for their computationally intensive operations can be considered for Array API support and therefore GPU support.

-However, not all jax-sklearn estimators are amenable to efficiently running on GPUs via the Array API for fundamental algorithmic reasons.
-For instance, tree-based models currently implemented with Cython in jax-sklearn are fundamentally not array-based algorithms.
+However, not all secret-learn estimators are amenable to efficiently running on GPUs via the Array API for fundamental algorithmic reasons.
+For instance, tree-based models currently implemented with Cython in secret-learn are fundamentally not array-based algorithms.
 Other algorithms such as k-means or k-nearest neighbors rely on array-based algorithms but are also implemented in Cython.
 Cython is used to manually interleave consecutive array operations to